 It was announced in the Summer Budget Statement of 8 July 2015 that there was to be an immediate change to the PIP rules.
 In summary, this means that:

-- for existing arrangements, all PIPs that were open on 8 July 2015 were immediately closed on that date.
-The next PIP will run from 9 July 2015 and will end on 5 April 2016.
-PIPs will then run in line with tax years from 6 April 2016 onwards.
+- all PIPs for existing arrangements that were open on 8 July 2015 were immediately closed on that date.
+The next PIP then ran from 9 July 2015 and ended on 5 April 2016.
+PIPs then run in line with tax years from 6 April 2016 onwards.

-- any new arrangements that will have their first PIP starting on or after 9 July 2015 and before 6 April 2016, will see that PIP end on 5 April 2016.
-PIPs will then run in line with tax years from 6 April 2016 onwards.
+- any new arrangements that had their first PIP starting on or after 9 July 2015 and before 6 April 2016, saw that PIP end on 5 April 2016.
+PIPs then run in line with tax years from 6 April 2016 onwards.

 - it will not now be possible for an individual or a scheme administrator to vary the end date of a PIP.